plexsystems/konstraint/docs/constraint_creation.md

 In some scenarios, you may wish for Konstraint to skip the generation of the `Constraint` resource for a policy and manage that externally.
 To do so, add the `skipConstraint: true` annotation in the custom metadata section.

+### Legacy annotations
+Previously Konstraint had custom annotation format, such as `@title` or `@kinds`, which is a legacy format and will be removed in future releases.

+To aid with transition to OPA Metadata format, a conversion tool is provided as `konstraint convert`

 ## Using Input Parameters

 Gatekeeper has the ability for a single `ConstraintTemplate` resource to be used by multiple `Constraint`s.
 One of the reasons for this is that it allows for passing input parameters to the policy so a single policy to avoid duplication.
 Konstraint supports these input parameters via the `parameters` object in the custom metadata section. **NOTE:** When input parameters are specified, Konstraint skips the generation of the `Constraint` resource unless the `--partial-constraint` flag is set.